1202kbs/Understanding-NN/README.md

 ## 4 Quantifying Explanation Quality

-*This section corresponds to Section 7 in the original paper.*

 In Sections 2 and 3 (Sections 4 and 5 in the original paper), we have introduced a number of explanation techniques.
-While each technique is based on its own intuition or mathematical principle, it is also important to dene at a more abstract level what are the characteristics of a good explanation, and to be able to test for these characteristics quantitatively.
-A quantitative framework allows to compare explanation techniques specifically for a target problem, e.g. ILSVRC or MIT Places.
+While each technique is based on its own intuition or mathematical principle, it is also important to define at a more abstract level what are the characteristics of a good explanation, and to be able to test for these characteristics quantitatively.
 We present in Sections 4.1 and 4.2 two important properties of an explanation, along with possible evaluation metrics.

 ### 4.1 Explanation Continuity